Table of Contents

 - 5 HIPAA Compliance Action Items For Dental Offices

 - HIPAA Compliant Photo Sharing For Dentists

 - Dental HIPAA Complaint Photos With A Simple App

 Social Media HIPAA Compliance For Dental Offices: A Guide

 It’s not as complicated as you may think.

 HIPAA guidelines leave many dental professionals too worried to even try to share anything that includes patients.
 When dental practices don’t share photos with their patients, they miss crucial opportunities to increase reach and build relationships with patients and potential patients.

-Don’t let HIPAA be a stumbling block for your dental practice on social media.
+Dental HIPAA compliance should not be a stumbling block for your practice on social media.
 Remember, the rules are there to protect patients, not create barriers for you.

 First, here’s some important broad-stroke thinking from prominent healthcare attorney, HIPAA expert and blogger, David Harlow.
 He’s one of my favorite thought leaders on this topic: